Skip to main content

 Viewing event details

 You must first publish your app to see event details for your custom events.
 Events in preview are not counted towards the analytics data.
-To view event details:
+To view event details for a custom event:

 1. Click Dashboard in your app editor.